 - How to Type the Squared Symbol on Android

 - How to Type the Squared Symbol on the iPhone or iPad

 - How to Insert the Squared Sign Using the Character Map

 - How to Type the Squared Symbol as HTML

 Copy and Paste the Squared Symbol

 If you can’t be bothered to type the squared symbol manually, you can just copy it from this page.
-All you have to do is to click the Copy button below and the squared sign will be instantly copied to your clipboard, ready for pasting into your document.
+All you have to do is to click the box below and the squared sign will be instantly copied to your clipboard, ready for pasting into your document.

 Paste your copied symbol into your document or application by right-clicking and selecting Paste.
 You can also tap Ctrl + V to paste it.
 If you’re on mobile, just long-press and select Paste.

 How to Type the Squared Symbol Using Keyboard Shortcut

 The easiest way to type the squared symbol is by holding the Alt key while typing 0178 on the number pad.
 Make sure that Num Lock is turned on for this keyboard shortcut to work.
 Typing the keyboard shortcut using the number keys above the letters (outside the number pad) will not work – you must use the number pad on the right side of the keyboard.